North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under - December 16

 North Carolina vs. Kentucky: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 16

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the North Carolina vs. Kentucky matchup.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the North Carolina vs. Kentucky matchup in this article.

 North Carolina vs. Kentucky Game Info